MicrosoftDocs/visualstudio-docs/subscriptions/assign-license.md

 ## Add a single subscriber
-Here's how to assign a Visual Studio subscription to a new user so that they can access the subscription benefits.
+Watch the video or read on to learn how to assign a Visual Studio subscription to a new user so that they can access the subscription benefits.

 <br>